qitpy/uct-data-process-testing/README.md

 All we need from Job data is about these fields:

-- **Job requirement**: refer to the qualifications, skills, and experience that are necessary for an individual to perform a specific job
+- **Job minimum requirement**: refer to the qualifications, skills, and experience that are necessary for an individual to perform a specific job
 - **Job preferred requirement**: refer to any other reference from job. ex: "nice to have",...
 - **Job responsibilities**: refer to the specific duties and tasks that an employee is expected to perform as part of their job
 - **Job compensation**: refers to the total amount of pay and benefits that an employer provides to an employee in exchange for their work.